 Youth with IDD.
 Compared to parents of non-Black students with IDD, parents of youth with IDD who were Hispanic were more than twice as likely to expect their child to obtain PSE (OR = 2.8, p < .01) and parents of youth with IDD who were multi races or other were less likely to expect their child to live independently (OR = 0.2, p < .01).
 Compared to parents of youth who were not ELs, parents of youth with IDD who were ELs were more than twice as likely to expect their child to live independently (OR = 2.1, p < .01).
 Both functional abilities index and daily living index scores were positively associated with parents' post-school expectations for youth with IDD.
 Age was significantly negatively associated with financial independence by age 30 (p < .001).
 Parents of older children had lower expectations for financial independence.
-Parents of youth with IDD who had an out-of-school suspension were less likely to expect their child to obtain PSE (OR = 0.63, p < .05), compared to parents of youth with IDD who did not have an out-of-school suspension.
-Compared to parents of youth with IDD who had less than \$20,000 annual household income, parents of youth with IDD with \$20,000-\$40,000 annual household income were more likely to expect their child would obtain PSE (OR = 1.66, p < .05).
-Compared to parents of youth with IDD with more than a high school diploma were more likely to expect their child to obtain PSE (OR = 2.29, p < .001).
-Also, parent involvement at home was positively associated with the expectation the child would obtain PSE (p < .05).
+Parents of youth with IDD who had an out-of-school suspension were less likely to expect their child to obtain PSE (OR = 0.63, p < .05), compared to parents of youth with IDD who had less than \$20,000 annual household income, parents of youth with IDD with \$20,000-\$40,000 annual household income were more likely to expect their child would obtain PSE (OR = 1.66, p < .05).
+Compared to parents of youth with IDD who had a high school diploma, parents of youth with IDD with more than a high school diploma were more likely to expect their child to obtain PSE (OR = 2.29, P < .001).
+Also, parent involvement at home was positively associated with the expectation the child would obtain PSE (P < .05).

 Youth with Other Disabilities.
 Compared to parents of non-Black youth, parents of Black youth with other disabilities were more likely to expect their children to be financially independent by age 30 (OR = 1.70, p < .05).
-Compared to parents of youth with other disabilities who were non-ELs, parents of youth with other disabilities who were ELs were more than twice as likely to expect their child to be financially independent by age 30, (OR = 2.18, p < .05).
+Compared to parents of youth with other disabilities who were ELs were more than twice as likely to expect their child to be financially independent by age 30, (OR = 2.18, p < .05).
 For parents of youth with other disabilities, the student's functional abilities index score and daily living index score were positively associated with all three parent post-school expectations (p < .001).
 Parents were more likely to expect female students with other disabilities to live independently compared to male students with other disabilities (p < .05).
 Further, negative associations were found with age for living independently (p < .01) and financial independency (p < .05).
-Parents with an annual household income of more than \$60,000 had higher expectations for their child for PSE (OR = 1.77, p < .05) and living independently (OR = 2.26, p
+Parents with an annual household income of more than \$60,000 had higher expectations for their child for PSE (OR = 1.77, p < .05) and living independently (OR = 2.26, p < .05).